Columbia Basin Pygmy

 Columbia Basin Pygmy Rabbits are easily recognizable by their round, compact bodies and small ears.
 When fully grown, these rabbits weigh no more than 1lb and are around 9 to 11 inches long.
 The females of the species are slightly larger than the males.
 Columbia Basin Pygmy Rabbits have short and strong legs and can hop at speed up to 15 miles per hour, and big claws that help them dig burrows.
 Their tail is short and almost entirely hidden.

-Columbia Basin Pygmy Rabbits have a soft, fluffy fur.
+Columbia Basin Pygmy Rabbits have soft, fluffy fur.
 Their coat helps them maintain a constant internal temperature, which means it is supposed to protect them from harsh weather and extreme temperatures.
-During the winter season, their fur is denser and thicker, and after molting, slicker and more lightweight in the summer months.
+During the winter season, parrot egg their fur is denser and thicker, and after molting, slicker and more lightweight in the 420 mail order USA summer months.